 Bus stop improvement project

-What originally started out as a brand update to Metro Transit's bus stop signs, morphed into a 2-year-long project to test and implement improved customer information at over 10,000 bus stops across the transit system.
-(Signs are currently being phased in through 2017.)
+What originally started out as a brand update to Metro Transit's bus stop signs, morphed into a 2-year-long project to test and implement improved customer information at over 12,000 bus stops across the transit system.

 Bus Stop signage improvements include: